w3f/Grants-Program/applications/voting-tool.md

 We will probably add other front ends, apart from the OpenGov overlay, as the app now has an SQLite database, to which we can connect from other front ends as well.

+If API structure will change do to the upcoming AssetHub migration, we will follow that, and we will adjust the software to be in sync with the new API / API response.

 ## Additional Information

 Together with Vonyi, we got 500-500 USD from PIF, for the early stages of the development.